jdhayes/funbox/scripts/README.md

 # Example Scripts
-These scripts are likely to be deprecated, since the runscript now works and the funbox image can be executed directly.
+These scripts are examples of running funannotate under a singularity environment on the UCR HPC cluster.